Political Science Careers and Internships

 You are also expected to be an observer and analyst of the political system, as well as a participant.
 Note the differences between theory and classroom learning and your practical experience, seeking to understand how the system works and why.
 These observations should be recorded in your journals and discussed in your capstone paper.

-At the end of your internship, your supervisor must submit an evaluation form assessing your work throughout the intership experience.
+At the end of your internship, your supervisor must submit an evaluation form assessing your work throughout the internship experience.